This is the process of buying a property in Bansko.

 Placing a reservation deposit and signing a Reservation Agreement means that the property is reserved for you and the seller obliged to take it off the market.
 This gives us time to prepare the closing documents to complete the sale.
 The amount of the reservation will vary according to the apartment (usually between 1,500 – 3,000 EUR) and I will tell you up front so you know what will be needed.

 Appoint a lawyer

 As I mentioned above there is no legal requirement to appoint a lawyer here.
 However you are making a sizeable investment and want to ensure that there are no issues in the future (which will cost more to fix).
 I can happily recommend some independent lawyers that I have worked with over the years or if you want to source your own lawyer that’s fine too.
 Just make sure you have one.
-Their fees are much less that the UK and it protects your investment.
+Their fees are around 450-500 EUR and it protects your investment.

 Power of Authority?